MackenzieMathClub/Lessons/README.md

 # Senior
-Lessons for the sunior math club.
+Lessons for the senior math club.